sushyamal1998/bangalore-house-price-prediction-machine-learning/README.md

 - Neural Network model give R2-score 0.8445

 ## Conclusions
-This project demonstrates how simple regression models and neural network model can be used to estimate property prices.
+This project demonstrates how simple regression models and neural network model can be used to estimate property prices in the city Bangalore.